havk64/holbertonschool-datastructures_algorithms/0x01-big-0-binary-search/README.md

 - Every time the value in the array is compared to the value being searched, the value is printed

 ### Task 18 - [Binary search](1-binary.c)

+Write a function that searches for a value in a sorted array of integers using the Binary search algorithm

+- Prototype : `int binary_search(int *array, size_t size, int value);`
+- `array` is a pointer to the first element of the array to search in
+- `size` is the number of elements in array
+- `value` is the value to search for
+- The function returns the index where value is located
+- We assume that the input array will be sorted in ascending order
+- We assume that value won't appear more than once in the array
+- If value is not present in the array or if array is NULL, the function returns -1